-Both the NWG and UK Safer Internet Centre (UKSIC) recognise that everyone has a responsibility for helping young people stay safe online.
+The NWG and UK Safer Internet Centre (UKSIC) recognise that everyone has a responsibility to help young people stay safe online.
 One of the areas that we were keen to develop was information for parents/carers on their own online use which in turn can help to protect their families.
 Many parents/carers have not been shown how to be safer online, are unaware of the complexities of online grooming and are overwhelmed by the internet and their child’s use of it but still try their best to keep their child safe.

-Drawing on the advice, knowledge and support that the UKSIC Professionals Online Safety Helplinehave to offer and with the NWG network’s unique role in tackling CSE, NWG have collaborated to produce Online: Onguard – A Guide to Becoming a Safer Parent Online.
+Drawing on the advice, knowledge and support that the UKSIC Professionals Online Safety have to offer and with the NWG network’s unique role in tackling CE, NWG has collaborated to produce Online: Onguard – A Guide to Becoming a Safer Parent Online.

 NWG and UKSIC